Xinzhe99/StackMFF-V2/README.md

 ## 📖 Overview

-StackMFF-V2 is a deep learning-based multi-focus image fusion framework that automatically processes image stacks with different focus areas to generate an all-in-focus image while estimating the scene's depth map.
-This project is an improved version of the original StackMFF, introducing new attention mechanisms and bidirectional ConvGRU structures.
+StackMFF-V2 is a deep learning-based multi-focus image fusion framework that automatically processes image stacks with different focus areas to generate an all-in-focus image while estimating the scene's focus map.
+This project is an improved version of the original StackMFF.

 <div align="center">
 <img src="assets/framework.png" width="800px"/>